Table of contents

-Don’t have time to read the full guide?
-Press play below and listen to the entire guide.
+Don’t have time to read?
+Press play below and listen to this entire guide.

 The term workload management stands for the process of assigning tasks to employees and ensuring they have enough time to perform them.

-Team workload management has always been a sensitive topic in a workplace – too much on your plate will leave you feeling overwhelmed and having too little to do can make you feel unimportant and lethargic.
+Team workload management has always been a sensitive topic in the workplace – too much on your plate will leave you feeling overwhelmed and having too little to do can make you feel unimportant and lethargic.
 To solve such inconsistencies in teams and to make sure projects are run more effectively, the process of workload management was introduced.